Unsupervised dynamic modeling of medical image transformation: Experiments

-The model is trained end-to-end using importance sampling to maximize the ELBO in (\ref{eq:elbo_kvae_paper}).
-We focus the training in the latent space by weighting the reconstruction term $\log p_\theta(\mathbf{y} \mid \mathbf{x})$ with a factor 0.3 and we use KL cost annealing~\cite{bowman2015generating} for the KL divergence, $\log p_\theta(\mathbf{x})/q_\phi(\mathbf{x} \mid \mathbf{y})$.
-Initially, in the first 5 epochs, we update only the VAE parameters, $\theta, \phi$.
-Then we include the LGSSM parameters, $\gamma = [A, C, R, Q, \mu_{1\mid 0}, \Sigma_{1\mid0}]$, in the training procedure and jointly update all parameters.
-For the LGSSM parameters we estimate the transition and emission matrices, the mean of the initial state $\mu_{1 \mid 0}$ and the variances of the initial state $\Sigma_{1\mid 0}$, process- $Q$ and measurement noise $R$, i.e. we assume the initial state and the noise to be uncorrelated.
-As optimizer we use Adam with exponential decay with factor $0.85$ every $20$ epoch and an initial learning rate of $10^{-4}$.
-We use a batch size of $16$ image time series and train the model for $100$ epochs on a single Nvidia GeForce GTX 1080 Ti graphic card.
-Our implementation uses Tensorflow and the code is publicly available\footnote{ \ifthenelse {\boolean{anonymous}} {***} {\url{https://github.com/ngunnar/latent-linear-dynamics-in-spatiotemporal-medical-data}}}.
+The model is trained end-to-end using importance sampling to maximize the ELBO in (\ref{eq:elbo}) by jointly updating all parameters $\{\theta, \phi, \gamma\}$ in the model.
+We use a monotonic annealing schedule weight~\cite{fu2019cyclical} to the posteriors in the loss function.
+As an optimizer, we use Adam with exponential decay with factor $0.85$ every $20$ epochs and an initial learning rate of $10^{-4}$.
+We use a batch size of $4$ image time series and train the model for $50$ epochs on a single Nvidia GeForce GTX 1080 Ti graphic card ($\approx 17$ hours training).
+We have implemented our method into the Tensorflow framework~\cite{tensorflow2015_whitepaper} and the code is publicly available \footnote{ \url{https://github.com/ngunnar/med-dyn-reg} }.